mdbdba/mdbdba.github.io/_posts/2025-06-08-Keeping-your-laptop-organized-with-Devbox.md

 ---

-# Keeping your laptop and organized with Devbox
+# Keeping your laptop organized with Devbox
 Ever felt like your laptop is a cluttered desk drawer, with files scattered everywhere?
 You're not alone.
 As developers, we often juggle multiple projects, configurations, and dependencies that can quickly turn our systems into chaos.
 Enter [**Devbox**](https://www.jetify.com/docs/devbox/) , your new best friend for keeping things tidy.
 Let's see how